richeek05/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================

-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA HTML and CSS content is copyright Richeek Mathur 2023 under the CC-BY-ND license.
+Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA.

+HTML and CSS content is copyright Richeek Mathur 2023 under the CC-BY-ND license.
 Code is licensed under the Apache 2.0 license.